necrojan/jandev/src/pages/posts/rubys-drop-and-take-methods.md

 ### Drop

-Looking into it’s documentation it says “*Drops first n elements from ary and returns the rest of the elements in an array.*“
+Looking into it’s documentation it says “*Drops first n elements from array and returns the rest of the elements in an array.*“

 ```
 a = [1, 2, 3, 4, 5, 0]